-But, as with most trends, there are always those who are either too stubborn or too slow to catch up.
-Therefore, it is wise to take a sampling of colleges your homeschooler may be interested in applying to, and seeing if their college admissions requirements include accreditation of any sort.
+In fact, many colleges and universities are moving to a portfolio style of admissions.
+Though these are few, it is wise to take a sampling of colleges your homeschooler may be interested in applying to and seeing if their college admissions requirements include accreditation of any sort.
 It’s also important to note that even when a college creates a specific request for an accreditated diploma, it usually offers an alternative in the way of minimum SAT or ACT scores.

 For instance, the University of Georgia (UGA) states the following on their admission information for home educated students and/or graduates of non-accredited high school programs: